There are so many people using Pinterest for Business now. So why not you?

 4.)
 Create Pins for Pinterest:

-Pinterest is a visual search engine, which means you have to create beautiful and attractive pins.
-The pin images have to be vertical (see the example photo below).
+Pinterest is a visual search engine, which means you have to create attractive pins.

 5.)
 How to grow your Pinterest account:

-- At the end of each blog post, ask people to follow you on Pinterest (I’ll do it right here – Click Here and please follow me on Pinterest 😉 )
+- At the end of each blog post, ask people to follow you on Pinterest (I’ll do it right here – Click Here and follow me on Pinterest 😉)

-- When sending an email to your audience, including the call to action to follow you on Pinterest
+- When sending an email to your audience, include a call to action to follow you on Pinterest

 - Add a pin widget to your blog